 colour symbolism

 Read MoreThe festival of Holi became internationally famous for throwing of colour.
-It’s a glorious festival of colour, which is celebrated at the end of the winter season on the last full moon day of the lunar month, which this year fell on 17th March.
-Holi is part of the Hindu religious festival lasting up to…
+It’s a glorious festival of colour, which is celebrated at the end of the winter season on the last full moon day of the lunar month, which this year began at sunset on Sunday 24 March, and continued until sunset on last night, Monday 25 March.…

 Read MoreToday is apparently the most depressing day of the year.
 It even has its own name – ‘Blue Monday’.
 It’s based on Dr. Cliff Arnall’s ‘formula’ where he gathered a number of factors such as Christmas holidays withdrawals, debt, low motivational levels, weather etc. And the calculations all added up to the third Monday in…